petefitton/CHARTizard/README.md

 I found learning D3 to be more difficult than I anticipated.
 I knew that it had somewhat of a reputation for being hard to learn, but one particular challenge I faced was dealing with tutorials and examples written with D3 versions 3 and 4.
 Some parts of the code in those examples work with v5 of D3 (which is what I used), but oftentimes the specific part that I was looking for would not.
 It did give me the opportunity to learn D3 a little bit more in depth as I would often seek out understanding from the documentation to see what methods/functionality were listed in v5 and learned more about those pieces as a result.

 I also spent a bit more time on the design of this website than on previous projects, specifically on animation.
 I think the animations very quickly improved the quality of the user experience for this site.
 I recognized as well that there would be a potential problem for those with photosensitive epilepsy, so I created a warning page on entry to the site.
 I also specifically crafted the animations to be softer in order to mitigate potential seizures.

-# Installation instructions for dependencies
+I used PEAT to test the website and confirmed that the site should be safe to use in that regard.

+# Dependencies

+See requirements.txt file for pip modules needed to run this project See also runtime.txt file for version of python3 used in deployment

 # Sources